ygemici/osz/loader/README.md

 1. the firmware locates the loader, loads it and passes control to it.
 2. the loader initializes hardware (long mode, screen resolution, memory map etc.)
-3. then loads environment file and initrd file from the boot partition.
+3. then loads environment file and initrd file from the boot partition (or from ROM).
 4. iterates on filesystem drivers, and loads kernel from initrd.
 5. if filesystem is not recognized, scans for the first ELF executable in initrd.
 6. parses ELF program header and symbols to get link addresses.